BrazilPowered/docker-dotnet/README.md

 Go ahead and fill in the form.
 When you click _Go_, the data is saved to SQL Server running in a container.
 The SQL Server container doesn't publish any ports, so it's only accessible to other containers and the Docker API.

-Check your data is stored by switching back to the lab environment, and running a PowerShell command in the Windows terminal:
+Check your data is stored by running a PowerShell command in the Windows terminal:

 ```s
 docker container exec app_signup-db_1 powershell -Command "Invoke-SqlCmd -Query 'SELECT * FROM Prospects' -Database SignUpDb"